TabbycatDebate/tabbycat/docs/install/docker.rst

 4. Open up http://localhost:8000/ (Windows) or http://0.0.0.0:8000 (OSX/Linux) in a browser of your choice!

-  .. note:: If you want to reopen Tabbycat at a later time (say after restarting) repeat steps 1 through 4 under 'Run Tabbycat in Docker'.
+.. note:: If you want to reopen Tabbycat at a later time (say after restarting) repeat steps 1 through 4 here.

 If using the Docker Toolbox
 -----------------------